 What non-Muslims do also has potentially a great impact on whether "no compulsion in religion" translates into religious tolerance or permits (as in the case of Salman Rushdie) a license to kill.

-Sep.
-28, 2004 update: This article fleshes out an argument I made in January 2004, in "Study the Koran?"
-One of my reasons for saying this scripture is too complex for amateurs to interpret is its complex and elusive nature: "Contradictions in the text have been studied and reconciled over the centuries through extensive scholarly study.
+(2) "Study the Koran?" where I argue that this scripture is too complex for amateurs to interpret: "Contradictions in the text have been studied and reconciled over the centuries through extensive scholarly study.
 Some verses have been abrogated and replaced by others with contrary meanings."
 The above article fleshes out that point with a specific case.